min2ha/ukwa-site/content/target/59971/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: EU (Withdrawal) Bill: clauses 9, 8 and 17

 This paper addresses clauses 9, 8 and 17 of the EUW Bill, each of which contains a delegated power for ministers to make secondary legislation, for specific purposes, in order to prepare for Brexit.